firefly-oss/lib-idp-keycloak-impl/README.md

 ## Development Notes
 - Reactive stack: Spring WebFlux
-- DTOs and adapter port come from `com.catalis:lib-idp-adapter`
+- DTOs and adapter port come from `com.firefly:lib-idp-adapter`
 - MapStruct is used for mappings where needed; Lombok reduces boilerplate

 ## Troubleshooting